gnamma/protocol/PROTOCOL.md

 ### Ping

 Ping is used for testing a connection between a client and a server.
-The information shared in a ping should be enough to establish a basic idea about:

-- What the server is
-- Multiplayer ability
-- Connection quality

-#### Request
+#### Payload

 ```json
 {